KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-subtraction.md

     return np.fft.ifftshift(k)

 # Configurable parameters
 N        = 100  # Size of input domain
-order = 5  # Order of the subtraction variables
+# Accuracy of subtraction
+# For a given n_accuracy, n_accuracy even derivatives are made continuous (and the function values at the boundaries are subtracted)
+# Therefore, the antisymmetric extension will be in C1 + 2 * n_accuracy derivatives
+# The Fourier coefficients then decay as O(3 + 2 * n_accuracy)
+n_accuracy = 2

 # Define the domain and the function
 L = np.pi

 x = np.linspace(0, L, N)
 def func(x):
     return np.exp(x)